 Bluetooth speakers come in all different shapes and sizes from larger options that have the power to fill your whole living room to smaller portables that are great for taking to picnics or moving from room-to-room.

 Finding the right speaker for you and your needs is no easy task so we've rounded up our pick of the best portable speakers currently available to buy.
-You'll find a mix of styles, power, sizes and budgets, all of which have been reviewed in full by us here at Pocket-Lint.
+You'll find a mix of styles, power, sizes and budgets.

 Our pick of the best Bluetooth speakers to buy today